The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 We asked respondents which stakeholders are the most important for scientists to communicate with.
 Policymakers were rated as the most important stakeholder group by scientists and the second most important group by journalists.
 Journalists and scientists differed on their perceived importance of media professionals as a stakeholder group, which was rated as the most important group by journalists but was only rated as the fifth most important group by scientists.
 Scientists and journalists significantly varied in the importance assigned to three other stakeholder groups, with scientists evaluating professional groups (e.g., medical professionals, lawyers) and adult members of the public higher than journalists.
 However, journalists evaluated members of specific racial and ethnic groups higher than scientists.
 Scientists and journalists assigned similar priorities to students, members of value-focus identity groups (e.g., religious organizations), influential community members (e.g., tribal elders), and for-profit businesses.

-screenshot 2024 06 13 at 10.21.43 am
+Screenshot 2024 06 13 at 10.21.43 AM

 Notes: All participants were asked to evaluate the importance of stakeholder groups for science communication on a scale from 1 (very unimportant) to 5 (very important).
 Scientists rated policymakers, people in specific professional groups, and adult members of general society as more important stakeholders than journalists did at p < .05.
 Journalists rated people from specific racial/cultural groups as more important stakeholders than scientists did at p < .01.
 Journalists also rated journalists as more important stakeholders than scientists did at p < .001.